 Frequently Asked Questions

-While the healthiest way to cook mushrooms may be microwaving or grilling them (Grilled Portobello Mushrooms are delish!), the flavor and texture of these sautéed musrooms is unbeatable.
-Although this recipe does use some butter and oil, it is still a relatively healthy way to cook mushrooms.
+While the healthiest way to cook mushrooms on paper may be microwaving or grilling them (Grilled Portobello Mushrooms are delish!), the flavor and texture of these sautéed mushrooms are unbeatable, and the fat that is added is important for satisfaction.

-While I think the garlic adds wonderful flavor the mushrooms, you can omit it if needed.
+Sure!
+While I think the garlic adds wonderful flavor to the mushrooms, you can omit it if needed.

 Sautéed Mushrooms Video

 If you enjoy this video, please subscribe to our YouTube channel.
 Be sure to click the BELL icon so you can be the first to know when we post a new video (and thank you for subscribing!).

 - 2 pounds baby bella (cremini) mushrooms or a mix of baby bella, shiitake, oyster, and/or other wild mushrooms

 - 2 tablespoons unsalted butter

 - 1/4 teaspoon freshly ground black pepper